InterNACHI® members are reminded to be cautious in advertising themselves as “code-certified.”

 This warning comes in the wake of a recent court ruling in which a home inspector who marketed himself as “code-certified” was held liable to a customer for misrepresentation after a local government determined that the home he had inspected was not “up to code.”

-Cohen warns inspectors to use care in advertising their services, saying, “Statements contained in an advertisement or on a website may form the basis for subsequent claims of misrepresentation by customers who did not understand the inspector’s role.
+Inspectors should use care in advertising their services.
+Statements contained in an advertisement or on a website may form the basis for subsequent claims of misrepresentation by customers who did not understand the inspector’s role.